Logo Voyage

 • Kvænangsfjellet, North Troms, 402 meters

 Mountain passes and some exposed sections in Northern Norway are occasionally closed in extreme winter conditions, primarily at night.
-Convoy driving is also used during blizzards, drivers then have to wait for the snowplow.
+Convoy driving is also used during blizzards; drivers then have to wait for the snowplough.
 Driving in winter conditions in the north is recommended only for experienced winter drivers.
 Even if elevations are modest, mountain passes like Kvænangsfjellet is exposed to rough weather.
-E6 partly runs through the coldest areas in Norway with Karasjok's -51.4 °C (-61 °F) the coldest ever recorded in Norway.
-The interior of Northern Norway is however relatively warm in summer, although in places like Karasjok there can be real frost also then.
-While large parts of E6 is north of the Arctic Circle, the climate is generally not arctic because the coast enjoys the mild Gulf stream in the Atlantic.
-During winter the interior can be 10 or 20 °C colder than port towns like Trondheim or Narvik.
+E6 partly runs through the coldest areas in Norway, with Karasjok's −51 °C (−60 °F) the coldest ever recorded in Norway.
+The interior of Northern Norway is still quite warm in summer, although in places like Karasjok there can be real frost also then.
+While large parts of E6 is north of the Arctic Circle, the climate is generally not arctic because the coast enjoys the mild Gulf stream of the Atlantic.
+During winter the interior is often 10–20 °C colder than port towns like Trondheim or Narvik.

 Climates along the route, temperatures in °C